Achifaifa/thread-finder/readme.md

 Relates DMC, Anchor and Güttermann thread colour numbers with RGB and hex.

+I've been chasing manufacturers for actual colour data for years.
+The only one who replied was DMC, and they sent me a PDF copy of a 10 year old post in an abandoned third party blog.
+I've completely given up on this.

+The code is functional, but there is no data to make it useful, unless you want to relate RGB/HEX to DMC.
+Take the results with a grain of salt, some of the colours in the data I was sent are just wrong.
+Good luck.

 ## How to use

 type the thread colour number or the colour value and click the button.
 Conversions will show below.